tomasre/cs-415-os-dev/README.md

 Each of these file objects they contain a 'data' parameter which contains the actual disk data
 They also contain a 'meta' parameter which will be the file handles.
 We assume a file can be open by only one process at a time.
-'meta' is an object with the *required* parameter currently of 'pos'.
+'meta' is an object with the *required* parameters of 'pos' and 'name' .
 os.fs.open returns a 'filehandle' with some data about the file (one of these being the position 'pos')
 Note: when returning the filehandle to the calling processes, you should *NOT* return this exact object
 doing so could allow them to move the position (fs op) without going through the fs